induktio/thinker/Details.md

 6. `base_hurry` feature is able to use AI energy reserves to occasionally hurry base production.
 Items that can be hurried include most basic facilities, formers, combat units, and sometimes secret projects.
 The amount of credits spent on rushing projects depends on difficulty level.
 When a project has been rushed, it will be displayed in a popup if the player has a commlink for the faction and there are no sunspots active.
 7. `design_units` feature will introduce custom probe teams, armored crawlers, gravship formers, and AAA garrison prototypes for the computer factions.
 8. `auto_relocate_hq` feature imports a game mechanic from Civilization 3 where lost/captured headquarters are automatically moved to another suitable base.
 This ensures the AI factions will not struggle without active headquarters.
-9. AI mineral/nutrient production cost factors for each difficulty level can be changed from the `cost_factor` setting.
-Does not affect other difficulty related modifiers.
-10. Content (non-drone) base population for each difficulty level can be adjusted from `content_pop_player` and `content_pop_computer` variables.
-By default these have the same values than vanilla game mechanics.
-11. Also according to vanilla game rules, the AI pays reduced maintenance for facilities on two highest difficulty levels.
-Transcend level has 1/3 and Thinker level 2/3 maintenance from usual amounts.

 User interface additions